 More interesting than the Inns of Court is Devon and the region around it.
 In my mind, I was mixing up the two locations.
 They are both in southern England, but Devon is significantly to the West of London.
 During the English Civil War, the Puritans did gain control of London and the surrounding area.
 The region including Devon, however, was one of the last strongholds of the Cavaliers/Royalists.

 In the life of Thomas Morton, we see the ‘paganism’ of Old English Devon combined with the libertine Inns of Court.
 No wonder he became the ultimate foe of the Puritans.

-In posing the question “May Day or Mayhem, that is the question?”, Shakespeare was referring to his own society from four centuries ago.
-This issue of mayhem isn’t a new problem.
+In posing the question “May Day or Mayhem, that is the question?”, Shakespeare (if he were to actually have written it) would have been referring to his own society from four centuries ago.
+And no doubt similar questions were asked in Shakespeare’s lifetime, when the last of paganism still could challenge the Christian order.
+This issue of mayhem is far from a new problem.
 The kids ‘these days’ have been rabble-rousing for longer than modern society has existed.
 And the adults have been complaining for equally as long.

 Now for the “references/citations” about Merry Mount.